amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    you will need to disable it prior to entering your credentials here)

-7. **Carefully** browse to the destination which needs to be your workspace that you created in Desktop.
+6. **Carefully** browse to the destination which needs to be your workspace that you created on your Desktop.

 ![Destination](images/destination.png "Destination")

-8. Follow the following screens to complete cloning.
+7. Follow the following screens to complete cloning.

 ![Existing](images/existing.png "Existing")

 ![Finish](images/finish.png "Finish")

-9. You should now be able to see your newly-cloned starter code.
+8. You should now be able to see your newly-cloned starter code.

+## Your first coding project ##

-10. Edit the `Token.java` and `Bag.java` files to add the missing code (which is indicated by **// TODO** comments).
+Edit the `Token.java` and `Bag.java` files to add the missing code (which is indicated by **// TODO** comments).
 If you are not yet sure how to code a particular type of statement (e.g., a Java `for` loop), Google for examples or ask the instructor and the TAs for assistance.

 If your program contains any obvious syntax errors, Eclipse will give you red warning indications on the affected lines of code.
 If the errors are distributed over multiple modules you can see all of them by selecting the `Problems` tab in the bottom part of the Eclipse window.